pub struct Stage { /* private fields */ }Expand description

 §Resources

-is responsible for creating various resources and staging them on the GPU.
+The Stage is responsible for creating various resources and staging them on the GPU.

 It handles the setup and management of the following resources: